Topological field theory on r-spin surfaces and the Arf invariant: Introduction

-for a symmetric monoidal target category $\mathcal{S}$, which we will assume to be additive and idempotent-complete (and have countable direct sums in case $r=0$).
-We use the combinatorial model to give a state-sum construction of such TFTs which is easier to work with than the one given in \cite{Novak:2015phd} in terms of triangulations (Theorem~\ref{thm:tft}).
-The input data for the state-sum construction is a Frobenius algebra $A \in \mathcal{S}$ whose Nakayama automorphism $N$ satisfies $N^r=\id_A$, and whose window element $\mu \circ \Delta \circ \eta : \Ib \to A$ is invertible (here $\mu$, $\Delta$, $\eta$ are the product, coproduct, and unit of $A$, respectively).
-State-sum constructions in the case of 2-spin were considered previously in \cite{Barrett:2013sp,Novak:2014sp,Gaiotto:2016spin}.
+We use the above combinatorial model to give a state-sum construction of $r$-spin TFTs.
+The input data is a Frobenius algebra $A \in \mathcal{S}$ whose Nakayama automorphism $N$ satisfies $N^r=\id_A$, and whose window element $\mu \circ \Delta \circ \eta : \Ib \to A$ is invertible (here $\mu$, $\Delta$, $\eta$ are the product, coproduct, and unit of $A$, respectively).
+We have (Theorem~\ref{thm:tft}): \begin{theorem} Let $A\in\Sc$ be a Frobenius algebra with $N^r=\id$ and with invertible window element in a symmetric monoidal category $\Sc$.
+The state-sum construction defines a symmetric monoidal functor